MPSN: Motion-aware Pseudo Siamese Network for Indoor Video Head Detection in Buildings: EXPERIMENTS and DISCUSSION

 \subsection{Comparison with baselines}

-To compare the state-of-the-art methods, we test the AP among different methods on two datasets in Table~\ref{table2}.
-The detailed network architectures and hyperparameters are put in Appendix.
+To compare to the state-of-the-art (SOTA) methods, we tested the AP of different methods on two datasets in Table~\ref{table2}.
+The detailed network architectures and hyperparameters are presented in Appendix.

 The authors who published the Brainwash dataset \citep{DBLP:journals/corr/StewartA15} provided a baseline detection method named ReInspect.
 SSD \citep{Zhang_2018_CVPR} algorithm uses multi-scale feature maps to achieve high detection accuracy.
 FCHD is a fast and accurate head detector with a specific anchor size selection strategy.
 HTC++ framework \citep{DBLP:journals/corr/abs-1901-07518} combines detection and segmentation tasks into a joint multi-stage processing and utilizes spatial context to further boost the performance.
 YOLOX \citep{DBLP:journals/corr/abs-2107-08430} is a high-performance anchor-free detector through integrating YOLO series.
+CrowdDet \citep{Chu_2020_CVPR} is a SOTA detector that achieves 0.907 AP performance in the challenging CrowdHuman dataset.
 To simplify detection pipelines and bypass surrogate tasks, DETR directly utilizes the transformer for object sequence prediction.
+Iter-E2EDET \citep{2022arXiv220307669Z} is a SOTA people detector and achieves the highest accuracy in the CrowdHuman detection task \footnote{https://paperswithcode.com/sota/object-detection-on-crowdhuman-full-body} so far.

-Compared with the prior methods, our proposed method, MPSN, achieves the best performance accuracy in the both datasets.
-Considering the MobileNetv2 backbone \citep{DBLP:journals/corr/abs-1801-04381} has fewer parameters and lower computational complexity, we use it as the default backbone in further discussion.
+Compared with the prior methods, our proposed method, MPSN, achieved the best performance accuracy in both datasets.
+Considering that the MobileNetv2 backbone \citep{DBLP:journals/corr/abs-1801-04381} has fewer parameters and lower computational complexity, we used it as the default backbone in further discussion.